 In 2006, he was selected as Military Air Advisor to the President of the French Republic under both Jacques Chirac and Nicolas Sarkozy in the Elysée Palace.
 From 2011, he was Commander Air Defence and Air Operations Command (Air Force Paris) and from 2012 served as Head of the Military Office of Defence for Minister Jean-Yves Le Drian.

-Noguier is married and lives with his family in Munich.
+Noguier is married and lives with his family in Paris.
 He is a Commander of the Legion of Honour and an Officer of the National Order of Merit.
 In his free time he likes outdoor sporting activities and reading history and politics.